Vladan Đorđević: Early life

 Ipokrat Đorđević (Ипократ Ђорђевић) was born in Belgrade, the son of pharmacist Đorđe Đorđević and Marija (née Leko).
-He was of partial Aromanian descent from the region of Macedonia.
+Both of his parents were Aromanians.
 He had two siblings.
 He was named Ipokrat after Hippocrates, by his godfather Kosta German.
 He later changed his name to Vladan, which had been his pen name, upon the suggestion of his professor at the Lyceum, Đuro Daničić, who Serbianized many names of his students.

-His father, a pharmacist, came from a family that had long been established in Serbia.
-Vladan Đorđević's mother died when he was only seven years old, but his father brought him up in Sarajevo, where he moved to open the first European-style pharmacy.
+His father came from a family that had long been established in Serbia.
+Vladan Đorđević's mother died when he was only seven years old, but his father brought him up in Sarajevo, where he moved to open a pharmacy.
 Vladan received an early Serbian education in Sarajevo, where he already showed a strong taste for natural history.
 For his work Kočina krajina while attending the Sarajevo Lycee he received a prize from the Matica Srpska in recognition of his historical monograph. Đorđević attended the Panslavist Congress at Moscow in 1867, and spoke against the idea of linguistic unity.

 Medical career

 The medical profession having been selected for him, he began his studies at the prestigious University of Vienna's School of Medicine with a stipend from the Serbian government.
 While on a scholarship in Vienna he exposed the evils of Austrian rule and consequently had his scholarship taken away from him.
-A chance meeting with Prince Mihailo Obrenović in Vienna who sympathized with Đorđević and his scholarship was given back to him.
+A chance meeting with Prince Mihailo Obrenović in Vienna who sympathized with Đorđević, resulted in his scholarship being returned.
 After graduating as a surgeon he volunteered his services in the Franco-Prussian War.
 After the conflict, he came back to Belgrade where he made a name for himself as a competent physician.
 He received the rank of major and chief medical officer in the Serbian Army.

-During the two Serbian-Ottoman wars of 1876 and 1877-78 he tried to implement Prussian practice of medicine, thus founding the Red Cross of Serbia.
+During the Serbian-Ottoman wars of 1876 and 1877-78, he tried to implement Prussian practice of medicine, thus founding the Red Cross of Serbia.
 In 1879 he was in charge of Serbian Kingdom's health sector and one of the first physicians to work on public health within the state administration, obtained parliamentary support for a law on the establishment of a national health fund.
 By securing financing for the health service, Đorđević not only ensured its creation but also received official recognition for hygiene being a public good that should be advanced by means of state contributions.
 In 1880 he married his Viennese sweetheart Paulina, who bore him fifteen children.
 He was the principal founder of the Serbian Red Cross, the Royal College of Physicians, and its organ, Arhiv, to which he contributed several papers of marked ability.
 He also led the Progressive Party with Milutin Garašanin, the son of Ilija Garašanin.